JCxYIS/LineBot-IoT/readme.md

 > Don't forget to fork before deploy!

 ## Tutorial
-You can find the tutorial in [wiki page](https://github.com/JCxYIS/LineBot-IoT/wiki)
+You can find the tutorial in [the wiki page](https://github.com/JCxYIS/LineBot-IoT/wiki)